omeka/omeka-s-enduser/docs/modules/extracttext.md

 - rtf
 - txt.

 You must have the necessary extractors available on your server for the module to run for these filetypes.
-To see which filetypes will run on your installation, go to the Extract Text entry under Modules, and click the "Configure" button.
+To see which filetypes will run on your installation, go to the "Extract Text" entry under Modules, and click the "Configure" button.
 This will load a table showing you which extractors are available on your server.

 The extractors required are: